vmware-tanzu-labs/educates-training-platform/docs/workshop-content/building-an-image.md

 Building an Image
 =================

-Bundling workshop content into an image built from the eduk8s workshop base image would be done where you need to include extra system or third party tools, and/or configuration.
+Bundling workshop content into an image built from the Educates workshop base image would be done where you need to include extra system or third party tools, and/or configuration.
 For this purpose, the sample workshop templates provide a ``Dockerfile``.

 Structure of the Dockerfile
 ---------------------------